 Mrs. Doubtfire (Official opening was December 5th at Stephen Sondheim Theatre).
 The arrival of the musical based on the hilarious Robin Williams film becomes a long-awaited reality starring Tony nominee Rob McClure (Chaplin) in the titular (pun intended) role.
 Note: on Omicron hiatus thru 3/14. (mrsdoubtfirebroadway.com)

 Photo by Joan Marcus.

 The Music Man (Official opening set for February 10th at the Winter Garden Theatre).
 Meredith Willson’s beloved musical comedy returns to Broadway with an all-star cast led by Hugh Jackman and Sutton Foster.
 When con man Harold Hill arrives in River City to sell the townspeople the promise of a marching band, he gets more than he bargained for—including romance with Marian the librarian.
 No surprise this is one of the season’s hottest tickets! (musicmanonbroadway.com)

 Meghan Picerno as Christine and Ben Crawford as The Phantom.
 Photo by Matthew Murphy.

-Up & Running: Slave Play (Official opening is December 2nd at the August Wilson Theatre).
+Slave Play (Official opening was December 2nd at the August Wilson Theatre).
 Playwright Jeremy O. Harris’s groundbreaking work returns with members of the original Broadway cast, having received a record 12 Tony nominations.
 Joining the ensemble will be Antoinette Crowe-Legacy as Kaneisha, a role Harris wrote for the actress when he was a student at Yale School of Drama.
-Limited engagement thru January 23rd, 2022. (slaveplaybroadway.com)
+Limited engagement thru 1/23. (slaveplaybroadway.com)